JWang1414/fall2025/numerical/homework/PSET3 Q2.md

 $$
 f(1) = (1) \sin(1) - 1 \approx -0.16
 $$
-Therefore, according to the IVT, this interval contained the fixed point $x^*$.
+Therefore, according to the evaluations of this function in part b, and the IVT, this interval contains the fixed point $x^*$.

 Now, I will show $g(x)$ is a contraction mapping on this interval, and so converges.
 That is, I will show $g(x)$ maps onto itself via $\lvert g'(x) \rvert<1$
 $$
 \lvert g'(x) \rvert = \left| - \frac{\cos x}{\sin ^{2}x} \right| <1 \implies -1 < \frac{\cos x}{\sin ^{2}x} <1
 $$
+I obtain:
 $$
 -\sin ^{2}x < \cos x < \sin ^{2}x
 $$